zulip/zulip/templates/zerver/help/stream-permissions.md

 determine who receives a message.
 There are three types of streams in Zulip.

 * **Public**: Members can join and view the complete message history.
-  Guest users interact with public streams as though they were a private stream with shared history.
+  Public streams are visible to Guest users only if they are subscribed (exactly like private streams with shared history).

 * **Private, shared history**: You must be added by a member of the stream.
 The complete message history is available as soon as you are